 FAQs

-A: The hybrid is the easiest to turn on and the most consistently supportive.
+A: In our tests, the hybrid was the easiest to turn on and the most consistently supportive.

-A: The cooling gel all-foam model was the quietest when one person moved.
+A: The cooling gel all-foam model stayed the quietest when a partner moved.

 A: The green tea plush foam model cushioned shoulders best, especially for lighter bodies.